LucasPDiniz/LucasPDiniz/README.md

 Welcome everyone!

 In this profile I will try to document recent vulnerabilities (CVE's) of great impact for companies.
-Additionally, some exploitation scripts such as exploits and paylods available for execution in some vulnerable scenarios.
+Additionally, some exploitation scripts such as exploits and payloads available for execution in some vulnerable scenarios.

 Feel free to open PR and/or create suggestions or corrections on any exploratory subject.